ArshiaZHassan/ONION_git/README.md

  -All source codes (R scripts) are in the ONION-git/src directory.

  -Create 'input' directory in ONOION-git.
-The following files should be in the 'input' directory to successfully run all the scripts.

  -Create 'output' directory in ONOION-git.
 Create 'ae','pca','rpca' and 'onion' directories in the 'output' directory.